Home Bank (New York, NY)

 Article Text

-BROOKLYN BANK IS CLOSED Home Bank, a State Institution, Suspends After Standing Run Since October.
-NEW YORK, Feb. -The Home Bank of Brooklyn, a state institution on which a run was started yesterday did not open for business today.
-The Home bank is a small institution located in south Brooklyn.
-It has a capital stock of $100,000 and a surplus and undivided profits amounting to $53,670.
-Its closing is without bearing upon the general financial situation.
-The deposits, which formerly averaged about $500,000, have been reduced greatly since the October panic.
+BROOKLYN BANK "PUT ON THE BUM."
+NEW YORK, Feb.
+1.-The Home bank of Brooklyn, a state institution on which a run was started yesterday, did not open for business today.
+The Home bank is a small institution located in South Brooklyn.

 Article from The Spokane Press, February 3, 1908